What Is Hashimoto's Thyroiditis?

 Why are infections associated with Hashimoto's thyroiditis?
-Infections can create a "stealth microbe" that looks like your thyroid tissues, so the immune system attacks it developing autoimmune thyroiditis.
+Infections can create a "stealth microbe" that looks like your thyroid tissues, so the immune system attacks it.

-And as long as the infection exists, your immune system will continue attacking your thyroid gland.
+And as long as the infection persists, your immune system will continue attacking your thyroid gland.

 Excessive Iodine Intake

 The thyroid uses iodine to make thyroid hormones.
-So, iodine controls thyroid function.
+So, iodine is essential for thyroid function.
 However, too much dietary iodine can lead to the overproduction of thyroid hormones leading to hyperthyroidism (overactive thyroid.)